 1. Train Your Dog to Listen to You

-This is a very important step and something you should do with your dog whether or not you bring home a pet.
+This is a very important step and something you should do with your dog whether or not you bring home a second pet.

-Hyperactive dogs are naturally curious, and for the most part, their intention is to play.
-But depending on your dog size, even that can be dangerous.
+Hyperactive dogs are naturally curious, and for the most part, they just want to play.
+But depending on your dog’s size, even that can be dangerous.

-Teach your dog basic commands before you decide to bring a kitten home, because if you don’t have your dog under control, he may jump, scare or even hurt her.
+Teach your dog basic commands before you decide to bring a kitten home, because if you don’t have your dog under control, he may jump, scare, or even hurt her.

 2. Start When the Kitten Is Young

-As opposed to an adult cat, it’s easier to introduce a kitten to a hyper dog, or any dog, since she won’t have any inhibitions or negative past experiences.
+Unlike an adult cat, it’s easier to introduce a kitten to a hyper dog, or any dog for that matter, since she won’t have any inhibitions or negative past experiences.

-You should introduce your dog to a kitten once she’s around five to seven weeks old because if she doesn’t interact with a dog or other pet at a younger age, she might develop fear towards larger animals.
+You should introduce your dog and kitten once she’s around 5-7 weeks old, because if she doesn’t interact with a dog or other pet at a younger age, she might develop fear towards larger animals.

 3. Make Sure Your Dog Gets His Exercise

-In the first few weeks after you bring the cat home, take your dog out for long walks or other high-intensity activities to deplete his energy levels.
-This way, by the time your dog gets home, he will be ready to unwind.
+In the first few weeks after you bring the kitten home, take your dog out for long walks or other high-intensity activities to wear him out.
+This way, by the time you get home, he will be ready to unwind.

 4. Put the Kitten in a Separate Room

 The great thing about having separate rooms, aside from giving the kitten privacy and keeping her food and toys separated, is that you have time to calm and comfort your dog while the cat is in the other room.

 5. Introduce Them First with Smell

-Before you think about introducing a hyper dog and a kitten in person, give one of your dog’s toys or blankets to the kitten.
-At the same time, take something that the kitten has played with or slept on and give it to your dog.
+Before you think about introducing a hyper dog and a kitten in person, give one of your dog’s toys or blankets to the cat.
+Likewise, take something that the cat has played with or slept on and give it to your dog.

-Feeding your dog and the kitten on opposite sides of the same door is a great way for them to get used to each other smells as well.
+Feeding your dog and kitten on opposite sides of the same door is a great way for them to get used to each other smells as well.
 But notice how your dog reacts to the cat smell.

 6. Set Up a First Meeting

-Pick a place that’s free of distractions so that everyone can focus.
-Then, ask someone to hold your dog while you’re keeping the kitten close to your chest.
-It’s important that you don’t hold the cat over your dog’s head as this might give him the impression that it’s a toy.
+Next, ask someone to hold your dog while you’re keeping the kitten close to your chest.
+However, it’s important that you don’t hold her over your dog’s head, as this might give him the impression that she’s a toy.

-If both sides are calm, let them be on the floor together for a few minutes.
+When both sides are calm, let them be on the floor together for a few minutes.
 Then, put them back in their separate rooms and repeat the whole process for a few days.
 Each day, gradually increase the amount of time your pets spend together.

-I should mention that I don’t recommend using a leash on your dog in order to limit contact with the kitten, because if you have to pull hard, your dog might get aggressive.
+By the way, I don’t recommend using a leash on your dog in order to limit contact with the kitten, because if you have to pull hard, your dog might get aggressive.

-You can also use a pet crate to keep your pets face to face but with a barrier.
-You can also let the kitten out while your dog is confined inside his crate.
-Just don’t put her in the crate while your dog is out and sniffing around, as it might scare her.
+Feel free to let the kitten out while your dog is confined inside his crate, but don’t put her in the crate while your dog is out and sniffing around, as it might scare her.

 7. Get a Double-Door Pet Gate

-If the kitten is hissing at your dog or trying to run away from him, then she’s probably not ready yet to face him, and you’ll need to continue with the training.
+For example, if the kitten is hissing at your dog or trying to run away from him, then she’s probably not ready yet to face him.
+In that case, you’ll need to continue with the training.